 You can choose to 'hit' on each hand, unless the pair you split were aces (if this is the case, you can only receive one further card per hand).

 You can only split once per hand.

-If the total sum of your hand is more than 21, you 'bust' and lose your bet.
+A 'bust' is when the sum of your hand equals more than 21, causing you to lose your bet.

-In the case of drawing a tie with the dealer, the round ends in a 'push' game and your bet will be returned.
+If you tie with the dealer, the round ends in a 'push', and your bet will be returned.